-The classification of octanoic acid, lead(2+) salt; decanoic acid, lead(2+) salt; and dodecanoic acid, lead(2+) salt (lead dilaurate) was conducted based on the data available from the solubility studies conducted by Hunter and Liss (1976) and Mauchauffee et al. (2008), and the ecotoxicological data identified in this assessment (ECHA, 2014g; LMC, 2013).
-These chemicals are classified as Acute Aquatic Category 1 because the calculated maximum lead(2+) ion concentrations at saturation, derived from the available K{sp} values, exceed all acute toxicity values for lead identified in this assessment for aquatic species.
-Based on this classification, and the global consensus that lead(2+) bioaccumulates in aquatic organisms, these chemicals are also classified as Chronic Aquatic Category 1 according to the GHS classification strategy for metals and metal compounds (UNECE, 2007).
+The classification of octanoic acid, lead salt; decanoic acid, lead salt and dodecanoic acid, lead salt (lead laurate) was conducted based on the water solubility data available for the 1:2 lead(2+) salts of these acids as obtained from the studies conducted by Hunter and Liss (1976) and Mauchauffee et al. (2008), and the ecotoxicological data identified in this assessment (ECHA, 2014a; LMC, 2013).
+These chemicals are classified as Acute Aquatic Category 1 as the calculated maximum lead(2+) ion concentrations at saturation for the stoichiometric lead(2+) salts exceed all acute toxicity values for lead identified in this assessment for aquatic species.
+Based on this classification, and the global consensus that lead bioaccumulates in aquatic organisms, these chemicals are also classified as Chronic Aquatic Category 1 according the GHS classification strategy for metals and metal compounds (UNECE, 2007).
+While these chemicals may contain components beside the stoichiometric lead(2+) salts, the values obtained for the 1:2 lead(2+) salts are considered appropriate for read-across to determine the potential for the chemicals in this group to release lead(2+) ions into the aquatic environment.

-Based on the chemical structures of hexanoic acid, 2-ethyl-, lead(2+) salt; isooctanoic acid, lead(2+) salt; isodecanoic acid, lead(2+) salt; and isoundecanoic acid, lead(2+) salt, these chemicals are all considered to be more soluble than lead dilaurate.
-Therefore, these chemicals will be considered more toxic than lead dilaurate under the GHS.
-However, lead dilaurate has been classified under the highest environmental hazard categories available.
-Therefore, these more soluble chemicals have been classified under the same aquatic hazard categories as lead dilaurate.
+Based on the available K{sp} values, and the observed trend in solubility for metal soaps, hexanoic acid, 2-ethyl, lead salt; isononanoic acid, lead salt; isononanoic acid, lead salt; isonotanoic acid, lead salt and neodecanoic acid, lead salt are considered to be of equal or greater solubility than lead laurate.
+Therefore, these chemicals will be considered more toxic than lead laurate under the GHS.
+However, lead laurate has been classified under the highest environmental hazard categories available.
+Therefore, these more soluble chemicals have been classified under the same aquatic hazard categories as lead laurate.

 It is preferable to classify the hazard posed by metals and metal compounds using the findings of a study conducted in accordance with the OECD Transformation and Dissolution protocol (UNECE, 2007).
-Therefore, should a study conducted in accordance with this protocol suggest a lower hazard classification is warranted for any of the chemicals assessed here, these chemicals may be reclassified as appropriate.
+Therefore, should a study conducted in accordance with this protocol suggest a lower hazard classification is warranted, these chemicals may be reclassified as appropriate.